 Unaware that correctness, far from being absolute, can vary with register, dialect and context, people end up taking against innocuous usages and non-existent errors that then impair their enjoyment of language.
 Their appreciation of music suffers too, because they hold song lyrics to the same restrictive standards as elevated writing.

-Certain lyrics are ungrammatical: I don’t dispute that.
-But people flip out over double negatives, omitted subjunctives, reflexive pronouns and the playful disregard of formal subject-verb agreement as though these implied illiteracy, laziness, stupidity or recklessness.
+People flip out over double negatives, omitted subjunctives, reflexive pronouns and the playful disregard of formal subject–verb agreement as though these implied illiteracy, laziness, or stupidity.
 Never mind dialectal sensitivity: not even poetic licence gets a look-in here.